mahafuzfaysal2104/AG-3-Cyber-Resilience-for-an-Agribusiness-Back-Office-PG5/evidence/faysal/week-9.md

 nmcli -g ipv4.routes connection show "Wired connection 1"
 ```

 <img width="1797" height="148" alt="image" src="https://github.com/user-attachments/assets/ea9b6a49-50a6-42c7-8844-86abc8a8ded5" />

 - **Screenshot:** Wrong route before the fix and saved route `10.20.20.0/24 10.20.40.1`.

 ---

-- [X] **Verify APP01 small backup**
+- [x] **Verify APP01 backup snapshot from BKP01**

-- **What I did:** Checked the production repository from BKP01 and confirmed an APP01 snapshot exists.
+- **What I did:** Checked the production repository from BKP01 and confirmed that a completed APP01 backup snapshot was stored in the production MinIO-backed Restic repository.

 - **Why I need to do this:** This proves that APP01 can successfully push backup data through pfSense to MinIO on BKP01.

-- **Problem and Solution:** The APP01 snapshot was only a small test backup, not the full Nextcloud backup.
+- **Problem and Solution:** Earlier APP01 backup attempts had connectivity and sustained-transfer problems.
+After correcting the routing and confirming TCP 9000, a controlled APP01 snapshot was successfully stored and could be verified from BKP01.

-- **Justification:** The small backup proves the network, credentials, repository password, and basic Restic path are working.
+- **Justification:** This proves that APP01 can successfully write to the same production Restic repository hosted by MinIO on BKP01.

 - **Code used:**